wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+= 2.3 =

+* Added support for Digital Tunes and Soundcloud.
+* Improved function to determine plugin path.
+The images broke if wp-content was moved.
+This is fixed with this release
+* Fixed HTML code issue causing extra spacing between Facebook and Twitter icons.
+* Other small code improvements

 = 2.2.1 =

 * I broke the description when I uploaded 2.2.
 Sorry about the second quick update.